oracle/docker-images/OracleDatabase/samples/README.md

 Examples of how to extend the Oracle Database Docker Image
 ================================
 # starterset
-Example of how to add starter set data to the image.
+Example of how to add starter set data to the database inside the container.
 Useful for example to setup test environments.

 # customdb